jaredar1232/Nike-Mock-Up/README.md

 1. clone down the repo

+2. clone down the submodules by running "git submodule update --init --recursive" from the root directory

-2. run "npm install"
+3. run "npm install"

-3. run "npm start" (this is fully automated to seed all 3 databases and start all 4 servers)
+4. run "npm start" (this is fully automated to seed all 3 databases and start all 4 servers)

 NOTE: make sure to have mongoDB installed on the local machine.